top of page

 How will this benefit my business?

-Delivery of practical projects and services based on priorities set by Welwyn Garden City businesses
+• Delivery of practical projects, events and activities across a range of objectives identified and driven by Welwyn Garden City businesses

 How does a BID Renewal Ballot work?

-If both thresholds are achieved, the BID is renewed for the next five years, and all eligible businesses within the area will be required to pay the levy in line with the agreed criteria.
+If these two criteria are met, the BID is activated for the next five years and all businesses and organisations in business rated properties in the area will be required to pay the BID levy in accordance with the levy criteria.

 Who decides and when?